 10"+ Tall Bareroot, $10 ea.
 SOLD OUT

 Less than 6" Tall Bareroot $2.50 ea.
 SOLD OUT

 Sales tax is 7.25% and will be calculated once you place your order, if applicable.

 Pickup in person by appointment here at the farm or shipping is available (price depends on where you live and how many trees; expect around $5-$20).

 Ordering: Email us how many you would like.
 We will fill orders in the order received.
 We will be in touch regarding your order and your specified preferred payment (Check or cash accepted).

 First year bareroots are often small, but they have hardy roots.
 Don't be fooled by big plants that have had their roots challenged in pots.
 Plant these young trees well, tamp the soil around them, cage or tube them and monitor for frost heaving during the winter.
 If you find that happening, mulch lightly around the base, but be mindful this often attracts rodents.
 Once the trees start growing again, water them if the rain faucet turns off and then let them work their growing magic.

 Remember that American Persimmons are in the Ebenaceae family and therefore their roots and part of their stems are BLACK.
 This is a very healthy color for them.

 Our bareroot, air prune bed grown, American Persimmons (Diospyros virginiana) are non-grafted, straight species.
-All are grown from seed collected by us in Ohio and Indiana in 2019 and planted in 2020.

 Where to Plant?
 American Persimmons are hardy to at least Zone 5 and do well in a wide range of conditions.
 For best fruiting, A. Persimmons prefer sunshine.
 Think edges of fence rows or the middle of your yard.
 They can handle a fair bit of dryness and a fair bit of wetness after they are established.
 Make sure you give them regular drinks their first year in the ground.